CyDragon80/node-xml-csharp-cereal/README.md

 ------|-------|-----------
 XmlMode|xmlModes.XmlSerializer|Value from 'xmlModes' used when difference of behavior is needed, such as XmlSerializer jagged array names vs DataContractSerializer names.
 UseNil|false|If true, instead of omitting null nodes use the nil attribute.
+DOMImplementation|null|Allows you to override the DOM implementation object that to_xmldom will use to call the createDocument function.
+If null, it will check for 'document.implementation' then try 'xmldom' module.

 ## Package Scripts